bernorieder/youtube-transcript-scraper/README.md

 ## requirements
 * a functioning webdriver environment (tested with [https://github.com/mozilla/geckodriver/releases][1]);
 * the selenium package for Python;
-* takes a CSV file with a column for video ids as input;
+* a CSV file with a column for video ids as input;

 ## use
 * download script;